-The American Civil War - July 30, 1864 - 4:40 a.m.- Petersburg, Virginia: After weeks of digging, Union soldiers ignited 320 kegs of gunpowder (8,000 pounds) under Confederate lines from a tunnel they had built 20 feet below.
+The American Civil War - July 30, 1864 - 4:40 a.m.- Petersburg, Virginia: After several weeks of digging, Union soldiers ignited 320 kegs of gunpowder (8,000 pounds) under Confederate lines from a tunnel they had built 20 feet below.
 The 170 feet long, 120 feet wide, and 30 feet deep crater (still visible today) killed 278 Confederate soldiers from the blast alone.
 The Battle of the Crater began.
 If you have seen the movie Cold Mountain, this event was depicted in the first scene and will give you a feel on what really took place and the aftermath.

 The 48th Pennsylvania Infantry started digging the 511 foot tunnel on June 25, 1864.
 These former civilians from the mountains of Pennsylvania knew how to dig a tunnel because of their experience back home working in the coal mines.

 What really intrigued me was the way they provided fresh air to the miners.
 After the mine exceeded 120 feet, canvas was sealed over the entrance of the shaft.
 A square wooden duct was built from the entrance of the shaft to the area where the miners were digging.
 About 20 feet down from the entrance, a fire chamber and chimney were built.
 The heat rising up the chimney flue to the outside would draw the stale air from the mine, forcing fresh air down the ductwork and into the chamber.
 The chimney, being near the entrance, made the smoke look like it was coming from the union camp.
 The ducting gave the workers O2 while CO2 was being drawn out of the main shaft.